Jasjes1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task_12 - Create a script that creates a directory called my_dir with permissions 751 in the working directory Task_13 - Write a script that changes the group owner to school for the file hello Task_100 - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+Task_101 - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively- The file _hello is a symbolic link- The file _hello is in the working directory